 The author-date system is more common in the sciences and social sciences.
 In this system, sources are briefly cited in the text, usually in parentheses, by author’s last name and year of publication.
 Each in-text citation matches up with an entry in a reference list, where full bibliographic information is provided.

 In general, we prefer the notes and bibliography style.
-See the links above for thorough instructions, or check out Otterpine’s Quick Guide to Formatting Citations.
+See the links above for thorough instructions.
+We will also provide you with Otterpine’s Quick Guide to Formatting Citations.
 If you would like help in formatting your citations, we are happy to include that as part of your editorial package.

 Permissions:

-If you are including any graphics, photos, charts, tables, or reprinting very long passages from third-party sources, you will need to ensure that written permission from the copyright owner has been obtained before we can reproduce this material—and this can delay the whole process if not sorted out early enough.
+If you are including any graphics, photos, charts, tables, or reprinting very long passages from third-party sources (or even short excerpts of poems or songs), you will need to ensure that written permission from the copyright owner has been obtained before we can reproduce this material—and this can delay the whole process if not sorted out early enough.
 Many sources will simply require proper attribution, but graphics, photos, poems, and song lyrics in particular may sometimes need formal permission, often requiring the payment of a fee.
 If you need help with the permissions process, please let us know.

 Copyediting is the last editorial stage before the manuscript goes to design and layout.
 Copyeditors can be considered the great technicians of the editing world.
-These are the editors who will ensure the work has proper grammar, spelling, punctuation, and formatting.
-In the case of nonfiction, a copyeditor can also act as a fact checker and help guarantee that the citations and bibliographic information are complete.
+These are the editors who will ensure the work has proper grammar, spelling, punctuation, and formatting, as well as prepping the document for our design software.
+In the case of nonfiction, a copyeditor can also act as a light fact checker and help guarantee that the citations and bibliographic information are complete.
 In general, copyeditors do not edit for style or content, except in instances where these issues might get in the way of clarity.
 Otterpine will almost always suggest a copyediting round for every project, regardless of the level of editing you’ve already received.
 This is to ensure that all our projects are produced at the highest level of quality.

 When you receive your copyedited manuscript, you will find corrections in track changes on the issues noted above, as well as queries about any technical inconsistencies, factual errors, repetition, and problems with citations, sources, and footnotes.
 The copyeditor may also flag potential problems relating to permissions.
 Your role in this round of editing differs from previous rounds in that you will not accept/reject the edits within the manuscript, though you may note if there are any changes the editor made that you would like to reverse.
 Your job at this point will be to respond to any remaining queries and to provide confirmation that you accept the changes (and note where you don’t) and give the go ahead for the manuscript to move on to design and layout.
 Your production manager will then create a clean manuscript that is ready for transmittal to production.